yescallop/atkbd-nogetid/README.md

 ## Presumably supported machines

 This patch is tested only on the *italicized machines*.
-However, it would presumably work on other machines listed below.
-If you find it working on yours, you can request to mark it as so by creating an issue.
+However, it would presumably work on other machines listed below or sharing the same problem.
+If you find it working on yours, you can request to mark it as so or add it into the list by creating an issue.

 Reports and/or illustrations (dmesg logs) of the problem are included in the footnotes.